oroinc/documentation/crm/user_guide_sales_tools/magento/magento_customers.rst

 View Comments Added to Orders
 -----------------------------

 You can view the comments added to an order by a manager in a Magento store as notes in Oro.
 Depending on the :ref:`configuration setup in the course of integration between Oro and a Magento store <user-guide-magento-channel-integration>`, these notes may or may not be visible on Magento Customer pages.
 Please refer to your administrator for configuration details.

 To view comments imported to Oro as notes, click **Sales > Magento Order Notes** on the page of a selected Magento customer:

 .. image:: /img/magento_entities/MagentoOrderNotes.png
+   :alt: View comments added to orders

 View Magento Customer Website Activity
 --------------------------------------